FAQ

 I often say, "The Work works when you work the Work the way that the Work works."

 This does not necessarily mean the full achievement of your goals.
-12 sessions is the minimum—some work naturally takes longer depending on the people and the situations.
+12 sessions are the minimum—some work naturally takes longer depending on the people and the situations.
 However, significant and measurable progress is fair to be expected at this point.

 Those who commit to this work simply (though not easily) win.
 Those who don’t do the work don’t get the results.
 Those who do, do.

-How exactly does this work?
 It sounds good, but how will we actually make this happen?

 Making it actually happen is the fun part!
 I use very specific tactical relationship strategies targeting what’s needed from self-mastery, transformative couples work, and effective parenting training.
 These strategies are based on timeless universal principles and proven, research- and evidence-based practices and techniques.
 I take a “zero-fluff” approach based on solid guiding principles and proven and practical techniques that have been field-tested in the trenches.

 I will settle for nothing less than excellence and will hold you to a high standard of work.
 There’s good news and bad news with that promise.
 The good news is that my clients and I get results.
 We get outcomes.
 The bad news is actually part of the good news: I will work you.
 I will challenge you.
 I will help you work past whatever blocks and ineffective habits you have or are faced with.
-This sounds good, but admittedly it can also be quite hard.
-But the outcomes sure are encouraging, energizing and rejuvenating.
+This sounds good, but admittedly, it can also be quite hard.
+But the outcomes sure are encouraging, energizing, and rejuvenating.

-I have the skill, expertise, background, knowledge, experience and network to develop the necessary strategies to create solutions to nearly any goal and obstacles that arise in the pursuit of those goals.
-If for some reason, though, I can’t help you with your concerns I can get you connected with someone who can.
+I have the skill, expertise, background, knowledge, experience, and network to develop the necessary strategies to create solutions to nearly any goal and obstacles that arise in the pursuit of those goals.
+If, for some reason, though, I can’t help you with your concerns, I can get you connected with someone who can.

 I have extensive experience in developing effective solutions to the most difficult life and behavioral health problems.
-I have experience in corporate solutions, executive coaching, leadership development.
+I have experience in corporate solutions, executive coaching, and leadership development.
 Browse the site for more details on what we can address together and to get a feel for my approach.
 You may also just contact me directly at 801.787.8014 or jonathan@RelateGREAT.net.

-Why don’t you have a long waiting list?
-How is it I can get in to see you quickly and others are booked out for months?
+How is it I can get in to see you quickly while others are booked out for months?
 Does that mean they are better than you?

-I don’t take insurance.
-Unfortunately, insurance pays therapists very little, which means those therapists usually need to take on a large client load to make their income needs.
-As a result, they see more clients as they usually have larger case loads which results in longer waiting lists.
-This often means more burned out therapists, who are less responsive to client needs between sessions.
+If change is the goal, ask those two questions.
+If the most affordable therapist is the goal, ask the fee question.I don’t take insurance.
+Unfortunately, insurance pays therapists very little, which means those therapists usually need to take on a large client load to meet their income needs.
+As a result, they see more clients as they usually have larger caseloads, which results in longer waiting lists.
+This often means more burned-out therapists, who are less responsive to client needs between sessions.

 I have low overhead.
-My office is a cute little cottage in my backyard so I pay zero rent for office space.
+My office is a cute little cottage in my backyard, so I pay zero rent for office space.
 That, coupled with my higher fee, means I don’t need to see as many clients to meet my income needs.

 All of this translates into I don’t have to “churn the client mill” to pack my schedule.
 This means more availability to my clients from a therapist who is not overloaded and burned out.

 This is not a criticism of other therapists, btw.
 I’ve been there myself.
 It’s a criticism of the system.
-Fortunately, I was able to leave that system and build a thriving practice that both serves my clients’ needs well and my family’s needs well.
+Fortunately, I was able to leave that system and build a thriving practice that serves both my clients’ needs well and my family’s needs well.

 Bottom line: “So, what’s in it for me?”

 Get started creating the relationship you want today!
-Contact: 801.787.8014 or jonathan@RelateGREAT.net
+Contact: 801.787.8014 orjonathan@RelateGREAT.net

 Fees